 Once the area is numb, a needle is inserted into the hardened tissue that is causing the finger to pull forward.
 As the needle creates holes in the tissue, we will straighten your fingers out, releasing the fingers from the tissue that is creating the pull.
 Oftentimes, this is accompanied with a steroid injection to reduce swelling.

-To find out more about Dupuytren’s disease, and to discuss what treatments are available, you should seek the advice of a professional and experienced hand surgeon, like Keith Raskin, MD in Manhattan, NY.
-The Raskin Center for Hand, Wrist & Elbow Surgery would be delighted to assist you.
+To find out more about Dupuytren’s disease, NYC patients can contact the office of Keith Raskin, MD, for a consultation.
+Dr. Raskin, a professional and experienced hand surgeon, would be delighted to assist you.
 Call our office today at 212-889-8600 and learn more.